kboy-silvergym/ARKit-Emperor/README.md

 # What's this?

-This is the dark side of [ARKit-Sampler](https://github.com/shu223/ARKit-Sampler)
+This is the dark side of [ARKit-Sampler](https://github.com/shu223/ARKit-Sampler).

-I give you the most practical ARKit samples ever.
+The Emperor give you the most practical ARKit samples ever.

 **Unlimited power for ARKit!**